Scotland is the only nation paralysed at the thought of full democracy.

 Trading freedoms for a false flag

-We had the opportunity to use reason and weigh enough evidence to reject their hypocrisy and blatant falsehoods.
+We had the opportunity to use reason and weigh enough evidence to reject hypocrisy and blatant falsehoods.
 Instead we assumed England holds us in great affection.
-It does not, and it never did.
+It does not, and it never did, at least, not its government of any hue

 Westminster dislikes entanglements.
 Entanglements are too European, too ménage á trois, too Johnny Foreigner.
 The only kind of affection England entertains is one in which nations are subordinate to it, in admiration of it.